 Many sellers seem to neglect this simple rule.
 The home needs to be clean, which means more than running the vacuum once or twice.
 There shouldn't be a spec of dust in sight.
 The cabinets should be clean since prospective buyers will open them.
 Counters should be spotless and all appliances should be given thorough attention.
 If your tubs and shower used to be white, you've got some scrubbing to do.
 Anything that isn't clean will get buyers thinking that you neglected to take care of the home.

 Want to make sure it's cleaned right?
 Hire a professional cleaning service to come in.
 Make sure to choose one carefully as not all of them do a good job and not all of them are as detailed as others.

 Hire a photographer

 It can cost about $100-$200, but a professional photographer is well worth the expense.
-Many realtors will take photos of your home for the listing, but most realtors don't know how to take good pictures.
+Many Realtors will take photos of your home for the listing, but many Realtors aren't trained in how to really take good pictures.

 You've heard it before: a picture is worth a thousand words.
 So why not have great, professional photos to put on your online listing that will get prospective buyers rushing to see the home?
 It really can make all the difference.
 You can have a great home, but awful pictures will make people skip to the next listing.